 One way to think about this attack is to imagine you’re shopping for cereal.
 You’re in the grocery store aisle and you reach for your favorite – a box of Lucky Loops in its signature purple box.
 You toss the box in your cart and head on down to the milk cooler without a second thought.
 You don’t open the box to check that it actually contains those sweet and crunchy green cereal loops.
 You just assume it does.
 Now imagine you get home, open the box, and discover that it contains muesli.
 This is essentially what is happening in this supply chain attack.
 Birsan uploaded packages that looked the same on the outside, but contained malware on the inside.
 Automated build and update tools are designed to look only at the packaging.
 They’re not looking inside to check the contents of the box.

 It should be noted that Birsan uploaded these packages from his own account with the disclaimer, “This package is meant for security research purposes and does not contain any useful code.”
 For his efforts, Birsan earned USD 130,000 from four different bug bounty programs.

 Though Alex Birsan’s software supply chain attack involves open source repositories, it is not directly related to open source code.
 The attack was more about exploiting how automated build or installation tools install dependencies.

 Despite the attention and subsequent fixes raised by these recent breaches, software supply chain attacks are expected to grow, especially on open source platforms still struggling to deal with issues like dependency confusion.
 Thankfully, malicious open source packages are far less common than accidental open source security vulnerabilities, which are disclosed and announced publicly, usually along with a fix.

 As the saying goes, an ounce of prevention is worth a pound of cure.
-To that end, Microsoft published a white paper that details three ways to prevent this type of breach, which the company calls a substitution attack:
+To that end, we’d like to offer you a few tips: